zm-moon/protocol-core-v1/GUIDELINES.md

 * Unchecked arithmetic blocks should contain comments explaining why overflow is guaranteed not to happen.
 If the reason is immediately apparent from the line above the unchecked block, the comment may be omitted.

-* Interfaces should contain methods an events.
+* Interfaces should contain methods and events.
 Structs showing in an interface should be grouped in a library

 * Function parameter names will have the **suffix** `_`